Khaosai Galaxy: Legacy

 Khaosai's unmatched fame helped spark a tradition unique to Thailand, in which politicians or private companies organized world title boxing matches and allowed the public to attend for free.
 In exchange, the sponsors received publicity on televised broadcasts, had their names announced, and presented gold necklaces or other gifts to the fighters before the bouts.

 This tradition began with his ninth title defense at the Crocodile Farm, Samut Prakan in 1989, against South Korean challenger Chang Tae-il.

 Also, it was often said that whenever Khaosai fought, traffic in Bangkok eased, because everyone hurried home to watch him on TV.

 He was selected to the International Boxing Hall of Fame (IBHOF) in 1999 and remains a well‑known boxer throughout Thailand.
-His induction came nearly a decade after his retirement, which was an exceptional honour for an Asian boxer.
-At the ceremony, the outpouring of admiration was remarkable: fans queued for more than three hours to receive his autograph, and the line included many female supporters who wished to show their respect.
+His induction came nearly a decade after his retirement, an exceptional honor for Asian boxer.
+At the ceremony, fans queued for more than three hours to receive his autograph, and included many supporters who wished to show their respect.